officialdarnyc/Rocket.Chat_Support_IkDaniel_Chiakwa/README.md

 # Rocket.Chat_Support_IkDaniel_Chiakwa
 Rocket.Chat API test results

-This repo contains the request/responses for each of the below operations.
+This repo contains the responses for each of the below operations.
 The API calls were done to my Rocket.Chat server.

 a.
 Create a new user via an API endpoint